| Gas and oil pipelines residual life assessment based on modern methods of

 and wear nature of pipelines for certain most stressed sections with SCZ left

+in operation.
 The proposed concept is based on assessment of the real life of gas and oil

 pipelines since such an assessment most optimally combines the operational